Please note: This website is optimized for Internet Explorer 9 or higher. Please consider downloading the latest version, or using Chrome or Firefox.

 Confidential property information includes:

-• details of the calculations in relation to the valuation of the property which may include actual income, expense and vacancy data;
+• valuation of property details, which may include actual income, expense and vacancy data;

 • third party information that has been used to assist with the assessment of a property and the release of which would concern the third party; and

-• information about the physical characteristics of a property which are not required to be disclosed under the Physical Inventory Disclosure Regulation and which would not be apparent to a person viewing the property from a public vantage point.
+• information about the physical characteristics of a property which are not required to be disclosed pursuant to section 3.1 of the Assessment Act Regulation and which would not be apparent to a person viewing the property from a public vantage point.

-What if we cannot verify your Authorization to Receive Confidential Information as submitted?
+What if we cannot verify the Authorization to Receive Confidential Information?

 If we are unable to confirm the signatory listed on either BC Registry or on Corporations Canada, we will ask for the following additional information to fulfil your request: